 Following his combat tour of duty, Colonel Mortenson served as the G3 Operations Officer for the 2ND Marine Division.
 In 2005 he assumed command of The Basic School (TBS) at Marine Corps Combat Development Command (MCCDC), Quantico, VA.
 After TBS, Colonel Mortenson was assigned to the Joint Staff in Washington, DC, J5, Strategic Plans and Policies, where he served as the Central Asia/South Asia Division Chief.
 His responsibilities included leading the Afghanistan-Pakistan strategy and plan development for the Chairman of the Joint Chiefs.
 His Afghanistan-Pakistan strategy development work included working closely with Office of the Secretary of Defense, the White House, the Department of State, and Congress.
 From July 2009 to April 2011 Colonel Mortenson served as the Chief of Staff for the Commanding General Marine Corps Combat Development Command/Deputy Commandant for Combat Development and Integration, Quantico, VA.
 In his final year of service Colonel Mortenson was the Director of the United States Marine Corps Command and Staff College, Marine Corps University, Quantico, VA---a fully accredited Master’s Degree granting institution.

-Colonel Mortenson’s studies include; National War College (2004-05), National Defense University, in Washington DC where he earned a Master’s Degree in Strategic Studies, Marine Corps Command and Staff College (1998-99) earning a Master’s Degree in Military Studies, the School of Advanced Warfighting (1999-2000), and the Marine Corps Amphibious Warfare School (1990-91).
+Colonel Mortenson’s studies include; National War College (2004-05), National Defense University, in Washington DC where he earned a Master’s Degree in Strategic Planning and Studies, Marine Corps Command and Staff College (1998-99) earning a Master’s Degree in Military Operational Planning, the School of Advanced Warfighting (1999-2000), and the Marine Corps Amphibious Warfare School (1990-91).